 Comparison is the thief of joy!Theodore Roosevelt

-In this life, it is very possible to find ourselves in the comparison wagon.
+In this social media era, it is very possible to find ourselves in the comparison wagon.
 I mean, some people we went to school with are buying real estate, having kids, being named in lists of most influential and successful and you most likely don’t have much to show for yourself.

 It’s not easy not to compare, after all, it gives us something to aim for, but should you really stress about the success of others?